OkayHughes/open-lab-notebook/src/posts/gravity-wave/lamb-wave-hypothesis.md

 * Check phase speed of lamb wave
 * FV3 0.25 is probably available
 * DCMIP 2012: gravity wave test case

+### Tracking down the actual speed of the wave:

+We'll do this in python using Omega 850 masked so that it doesn't catch the baroclinic instability,